KamilaAzul/synergia-photovoltaic/README.md

 ## Existing Features
 # Features

-The Synergy site is projected to be welcoming and easy to use.
+The Synergia site is projected to be welcoming and easy to use.
 It contains a navigation bar and a contact form.
 The aim is to invite the user to get to know the page.

 ## Existing Features
 # Features

-The Synergy site is designed to be easy to navigate and to encourage the user to explore more information about the company.
+The Synergia site is designed to be easy to navigate and to encourage the user to explore more information about the company.

 ## Main Page